readthedocs/readthedocs.org/docs/dev/design/better-doc-urls-handling.rst

 So, what we need is have a way to specify a prefix only.
 We would have a prefix used for translations and another one used for subprojects.
-These prefixes will be set in the canonical project.
+These prefixes will be set in the root project.

 The look up order would be as follow:

-- If the canonical project has a custom prefix, and the current URL matches that prefix, remove the prefix and follow the translations and single version look up process.
+- If the root project has a custom prefix, and the current URL matches that prefix, remove the prefix and follow the translations and single version look up process.
   We exclude subprojects from it, i.e, we don't check for ``{prefix}/projects``.
-- If the canonical project has subprojects and a custom subprojects prefix (``projects`` by default), and if the current URL matches that prefix, and the next part of the URL matches a subproject alias, continue with the subproject look up process.
+- If the root project has subprojects and a custom subprojects prefix (``projects`` by default), and if the current URL matches that prefix, and the next part of the URL matches a subproject alias, continue with the subproject look up process.